hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 &emsp; &emsp; &emsp; \*   *Chemical Engineering Science*, 15:  332-333 (1961).

+"If you are not confused, you are not paying attention."

+&emsp; -- Gregory Falkovich, *Fluid Mechanics*, 2/e, p.
+112.

 I have listed all the books on continuum, fluid, and solid mechanics written by physicists (or astronomers) of an introductory or general nature that I know of.
 I've confined the scope of this list to include works published after the Second World War and available in the English language.